opendatateam/docker-udata/README.md

 docker run -it -v `$PWD`/my-theme:/src/my-theme -v `$PWD`/udata.cfg:/udata/udata.cfg --rm udata/udata serve
 ```
 Your theme will be installed and activated.

-See the `sample/theme` directory to see a full theme development using `docker-compose`.

 # Examples